S-Spiegl/CV/README.md

 #### A sharp eye for detail
 - I offered proofing and editing services to my PI on the Arabic Aphorisms project, as well as on articles and for his book, *The Mirror of Health: Discovering Medicine in the Golden Age of Islam (2013)*.
 I also proofed, edited, collated and standardised the CVs of applicants on funding applications.
 - copy-editing = presentation, front-end, appearances matter... but also means being good at looking for errors.
 Cuts down on bugs and helps me when looking for them.
 Well-trained eye.
-- My work has given me insight into how the horticultural industry can benefit from apps - links between what I do now and what I want to do
+- My work has given me insight into how the horticultural industry can benefit from apps - links between what I do now and what I want to do [EXPAND]

 #### Aptitude for languages
 - Prior to founding my business, my background was in academia, and involved translating from ancient and modern languages.
 Just as I enjoy the relationship between scripts and syntaxes found in different human languages, I’ve enjoyed seeing how coding languages complement each other.